 Hooked on School Days

-Since 2004, Hooked on School Days (HSD) has mobilized all of Québec to highlight the value of staying in school and encouraging academic success.
+Since 2004, Hooked on School Days (HSD) has mobilized all of Quebec to highlight the value of staying in school and encouraging academic success.

 This week-long event in the third week of February falls at a crucial time in the school year, when students may experience a drop in energy and motivation.
-HSD is thus a forum in which Québec society can encourage students, highlight their efforts, and listen to their motivations and aspirations.

 Objectives